catalyzeio/paas-faq/buildpacks.md

 ```
 catalyze vars set BUILDPACK_URL=<BUILDPACK_URL>
 ```
-###Buildpack Pinning###
+###Buildpack Version Pinning###

-We recommend that all buildpack selections get pinned to a specific version in the .buildpacks file.
+We recommend that all buildpack selections get pinned to a specific release version in the .buildpacks file.

 Unpinned Buildpack URL: https://github.com/heroku/heroku-buildpack-ruby